vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 I 747; TT.
 36, KT 460; secures health and wealth.
 Ardrādarśana or Ardrūbhiṣeka-on full moon of Mārg.; people

-flock for darśana of Naṭarāja (the dancing Siva) and at
+flock for darśana of Naṭarāja (the dancing Śiva) and at

 Chidambaram in south India a great festival is held for this.
 Ardrūnandakari-trtiyām-begin on Su.
 3 when it has either

-Uttarāsādhā naksatra, Pūrvāsādhā or Abhijit or Hasta or Mūla; for one year divided into three periods; worship of Bhavāni and Siva; salutations to the feet and other limbs of Devī up to her mukuṭa; Mat.
+Uttarāsādhā naksatra, Pūrvāsādhā or Abhijit or Hasta or Mūla; for one year divided into three periods; worship of Bhavāni and Śiva; salutations to the feet and other limbs of Devī up to her mukuṭa; Mat.
 64. 1-28 ( same as Pad. q. by

 HV I. 471-474), KKV 51-55, BhavU.
 27. Alekhyasar papañcami-Bh. śu.
 5; tithi-vrata; Nāgas drawn with